dev3k/orders/README.md

 4. Set up your database connection details in the .env file
 5. Run `php artisan key:generate` to generate an application key
 6. Run `php artisan migrate` to set up the database
-7. Run `php artisan db:seed` to seed the database with initial stock levels for the ingredients

 ### Option 2: Using Docker and Laravel Sail
 1. Clone the repository
 2. Run `./vendor/bin/sail up` to start the Docker containers
 3. Run `./vendor/bin/sail artisan migrate` to set up the database
-4. Run `./vendor/bin/sail artisan db:seed` to seed the database with initial stock levels for the ingredients

 ## Usage